 A comparison of budget to actual for the general fund is presented as a required supplemental statement.
 The annual budget is approved by the Board of Commissioners each year.
-The budget is then submitted for approval to the Joint Legislative Committee on the budget no later than ninety days prior to the end of each fiscal year for the succeeding fiscal year for review.
-The fiscal year ended June 30, 2023 original budget was adopted at the March 2023 meeting, and was subsequently amended on June 12, 2023.
+The budgets are then submitted for approval to the Joint Legislative Committee on the budget no later than ninety days prior to the end of each fiscal year for the succeeding fiscal year for review.